T1A0R3S2H/SahYog/README.md

 ## Usage 🚀

-Once the development server is running, you can start using SahaYog:
+Once the development server is running, you can start using SahYog:

 1. **Sign Up via GitHub**:
-    - Click the "Login with GitHub" button to authenticate using your GitHub account. ✍️
+    - Click the "Login" or "Start Now" button to authenticate using your GitHub account. ✍️

 2. **Customize Your Profile**:
-    - After logging in, access the dashboard to personalize your profile page with images, descriptions, and links to your other platforms.
-Provide your Razorpay ID and secret to receive payments. 🖌️
+    - After logging in, access the dashboard to personalize your profile page with name, username, email, profile picture, cover picture, and do not forget to provide your Razorpay ID and SECRET to receive payments. 🖌️

 3. **Share Your Profile**:
-    - Share the link to your SahaYog profile with your community to start receiving support. 🌐
+    - Share the link of your SahYog profile with your community to start receiving support. 🌐

 4. **Manage Donations**:
-    - Use the analytics dashboard to track donations and engage with your supporters. 📈
+    - Use the profile page to track donations and engage with your supporters. 📈

 ## Functionality Overview